briandelmsft/SentinelAutomationModules/Samples/readme.md

 # Sample Playbook

 ## Description
-This Playbook shows an example of how to use multiple automation modules together in order to triage an incident in Azure Sentinel.
+This Playbook shows an example of how to use multiple automation modules together in order to triage an incident in Microsoft Sentinel.

 ### Basic Sample